 33. Blue investigated the troubles and discussed steps to be taken.
-About Alpha Hotel, a subsequent investigation revealed that its general manager and head chef left the hotel in succession in January 2013, that the hotel was plagued by a series of mishandled incidents and cases of food poisoning, among others thereafter, and that because of such troubles most travel agencies in Negoland stopped to recommend Alpha Hotel to their customers.
+About Alpha Hotel, a subsequent investigation revealed that its general manager and head chef left the hotel in succession in November 2012, that the hotel was plagued by a series of mishandled incidents and cases of food poisoning, among others thereafter, that the hotel was ordered to suspend its business for a week because of the food poisoning incident in December 2012, and that because of such troubles most travel agencies in Negoland have stopped to recommend Alpha Hotel to their customers since January 2013.
 Red had obtained such information, but Wolf didn't know it because he was on a long vacation abroad when the food poisoning occurred and he failed to check the company database of such information.
 If Red had warned Blue, Blue Corp. would have requested a stay elsewhere.
 As for the cruise, it was a case of mishandling by Red Corp. but Red managed to make arrangements for Red Cruise instead.
 On this point, Thomson made the following remark when asked for confirmation: